Esri/arcgis-maps-sdk-samples-qt/README.md

 ## Build and run the ArcGIS Maps SDK for Qt Sample Viewer locally

 Start Qt Creator.
 When the IDE opens to the Welcome screen, click on the **Open Project** button and browse to either sample viewer's project file (.pro) within your forked repo location.
 The sample viewer project file is located at `arcgis-maps-sdk-samples-qt\SampleViewer\`.
-Configure the project, [set your ArcGIS Developer API key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/tutorials/create-and-manage-an-api-key/#set-your-api-key) in `SampleViewer\SampleManager.cpp`, and run the sample.
+Configure the project, [set your API key](http://links.esri.com/create-an-api-key) in `SampleViewer\SampleManager.cpp`, and run the sample.

 NOTE: the sample viewer project files search for the toolkit.pri at the [default location specified above](#clone-the-toolkit-repo).
 If you cloned the toolkit repo to a different location, you will need to update the path in the respective sample viewer's project file.